Gangseo District, Seoul: Economy

-The Korea Airports Corporation headquarters, Korean Air's headquarters, Korean Airport Service, Ltd., and Air Total Service are located in Gonghang-dong in Gangseo District.
-Asiana Airlines's headquarters are located in Asiana Town in Osoe-dong, Gangseo District.
-Jin Air has its headquarters in Deungchon-dong, Gangseo District.
+Since the Gimpo International Airport is located in gangseo district number of aviation headquarters are located nearby.
+The Korea Airports Corporation headquarters, Korean Air's headquarters, Korean Airport Service, Ltd., and Air Total Service are located in Gonghang-dong.
+Asiana Airlines's headquarters are located in Asiana Town in Osoe-dong.
+Jin Air has its headquarters in Deungchon-dong.
 Eastarjet has its headquarters in Banghwa 2-dong.

 Government and infrastructure

 The Aviation and Railway Accident Investigation Board (ARAIB) FDR/CVR Analysis and Wreckage Laboratory is on the property of Gimpo International Airport in Gwahae-dong, Gangseo District.
 Previously the ARAIB had its headquarters in Gonghang-dong, Gangseo District.
 The ARAIB headquarters are now in Sejong City.